zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.common.utils.md

 Check the user did not set p_error or global_p_error in configuration.

-It would be dangerous, since we set them in direct arguments in our calls to Concrete-Numpy.
+It would be dangerous, since we set them in direct arguments in our calls to Concrete-Python.

 **Args:**